alevan22/alevan22/README.md

 ## 🚀 Currently Exploring

-- 🔄 SOAR Automation with Shuffle
+- 🔁 CI/CD Security & DevSecOps
-- 🧠 AI-powered threat detection
+- 🧠 AI in Threat Detection
-- 🧰 CI/CD Security & IaC validation
+- ☁️ Infrastructure as Code Security (Terraform, CloudFormation)
-- 🎯 Transitioning to a Security Engineer / Cloud Security Engineer role
+- 🎯 Transitioning into a Security Engineer or Cloud Security role

 ---

-_Thanks for visiting my profile!
-I'm always open to connecting with like-minded professionals in cloud security and cybersecurity._
+Thanks for visiting my GitHub!
+Feel free to connect or explore the hands-on projects above.